tonytonyjan/jaro_winkler/README.md

 # About

-It's a pure Ruby implementation of [Jaro-Winkler distance](http://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) algorithm.
+It's a implementation of [Jaro-Winkler distance](http://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) algorithm, it uses C extension and will fallback to pure Ruby version in JRuby.

 # Installation